Ecodev/gims/docs/content/rule.rst

 Edit and create a rule
 ----------------------

-To edit or create a rule, go to the Administration section and clic on the "Rules" icon.
+To edit or create a rule, go to the Administration section and click on the "Rules" icon.

 .. image:: img/administration.png
     :width: 100%